 - The Head/Deputy monitor the effectiveness of this policy on a regular basis.
-They also make reports to the governing body on the effectiveness of the policy, and if necessary, makes recommendations for further improvements - Class teachers record incidents on CPOMs, where a child is sent to them on account of seriously bad behaviour - Records of any incidents that occur at break and lunchtime are kept in ' - The Headteacher keeps a record (on CPOMs) of any pupil who is internally, fixed term or permanently excluded - It is the responsibility of the governing body to monitor the rate of exclusions and to ensure that the school policy is administered fairly and consistently - The governing body reviews this policy every year.
+They also make reports to the governing body on the effectiveness of the policy, and if necessary, makes recommendations for further improvements - Class teachers record incidents on CPOMs, where a child is sent to them on account of seriously bad behaviour - Records of any incidents which fall below the standards expected, that occur at break and lunchtime, will be recorded on CPOMS. - The Headteacher keeps a record (on CPOMs) of any pupil who is internally, fixed term or permanently excluded - It is the responsibility of the governing body to monitor the rate of exclusions and to ensure that the school policy is administered fairly and consistently - The governing body reviews this policy every year.
 They may, however, review the policy earlier than this, if the government introduces new regulations, or if they receive recommendations on how the policy might be improved.